 Monitoring Stations in Minnesota (4)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for Minnesota.
 For accumulated-heat timing, see growing degree days for Minnesota.
+For how wet the ground is versus normal, see soil moisture for Minnesota.
 See the Minnesota soil temperature map for the full station view.

 | Station | 2" Temp | Last Reading |